 Wressle, near Broughton, Scunthorpe MIN/2016/810 and PA/2016/808

-On 7 February 2017, Egdon Resources said it would appeal against a refusal of planning permission for 15 years of oil and gas production at this site.
-Egdon said it would also submit a new planning application.
-Details North Lincolnshire Council rejected the application on 11 January 2017.
+On 11 April 2017, Egdon Resources said it had lodged an appeal against a refusal of planning permission for 15 years of oil and gas production at this site.
+Egdon also said it would also submit a new planning application.
+North Lincolnshire Council rejected the application on 11 January 2017.
 At the same meeting, the council approved an application for groundwater monitoring boreholes.
 Live updates from the meeting, breaking news of the decision and reaction.
 Key facts, links and timeline

 KMA wellsite, Alma Farm, off Habton Road, Kirby Misperton, NY/2015/0233/ENV, (decision C3/15/00971/CPO)

-On 20 December 2016, Mrs Justice Lang, sitting at the Royal Courts of Justice, ruled against a legal challenge by Friends of the Earth and Frack Free Ryedale.
+On 20 December 2016, Mrs Justice Lang, sitting at the Royal Courts of Justice, dismissed a legal challenge by Friends of the Earth and Frack Free Ryedale.
 They had sought a judicial review of the decision by North Yorkshire County Council to approve Third Energy’s plans to frack the KM8 well at Kirby Misperton.
 DrillOrDrop reports on day 1: the challenge and the council’s defence and day 2: Third Energy’s case and responses Agreements are still required on conditions of the planning permission before work can begin.
 A protection camp has established nearby.
 Key facts, links and timeline

 Tinker Lane, between Blyth and Barnby Moor ES/3524

 On 21 March 2017, Nottinghamshire County Council’s planning committee voted by the narrowest of margins to aprove IGas ‘s plans for an exploratory shale gas well at land off the A634 between Blyth and Barnby Moor, Bassetlaw.
 DrillOrDrop report.
 The permission is subject to a legal agreement still being negotiated.
 The company has also applied for an environmental permit (EPR/EB3406XP/A001).
-Nottinghamshire County Council announced an additional consultation on 9 February 2017 and the decision date will be confirmed later.
-Details and Key facts, links and timeline
+Key facts, links and timeline

-Bury Hill Wood (also called Holmwood), off Coldharbour Lane, near Dorking SCC Ref 2016/0170
+Bury Hill Wood (also called Holmwood and Leith Hill), off Coldharbour Lane, near Dorking SCC Ref 2016/0170

 Horse Hill, near Horley/Gatwick Airport SCC Ref 2016/0189

 Horse Hill Developments Ltd has applied for planning permission for three years for a horizontal sidetrack and a second, deviated, borehole plus extended well testing.
-DrillOrDrop report.
-Surrey County Council told DrillOrDrop on 21 February 2017 it had asked the applicant for more information.
-When the information has been submitted there will be an additional public consultation.
-The target determination date is now 31 July 2017.
-There is a scheduled planning meeting on 12 July 2017.
-Site details and timeline
+Surrey County Council asked the applicant for more information and the likely decision date is 12 July 2017.
+Key facts, links and timeline

 Markwells Wood wells site, South Holt Farm, Dean Lane End, Forestside, near Rowlands Castle SDNP/16/04679/CM

 UK Oil and Gas (Investments) PLC has applied to the South Downs National Park Authority for permission to produce oil for 20 years.
 The application includes drilling a sidetrack well from the existing borehole, three additional hydrocarbon production wells and one water injection well.
-The National Park Authority has asked for more information on the application and another consultation will be held when it is submitted.
-A decision is not expected until April or May 2017.
+A decision is expected on 11 May 2017.
+Key facts, links and timeline

 Ones to watch